 |THEO 103||The Moral Life: Living the Virtues||3|

-*Students must complete their choice of two of the following courses: HUM 251, HUM 252, and HUM 253.
-These replace the Western Civilization courses.
+*Students must complete their choice of two of the following courses: HIST 201, HIST 211, and HIST 221 (these replace the Western Civilization courses).

 Transfer of Theology Credits: Maximum of six undergraduate theology credits can be transferred in.
 Transfer credit must have been earned no more than five years prior to transfer and grade must be at least a 3.0 and submitted via an official transcript to be evaluated for transfer.
 Acceptance of transfer credit is at the discretion of the academic dean who determines if transfer credits align with the CDU AA curriculum.

-In addition to the 33 credits in the Catholic Studies Core, students are required to earn 27 credits in the following areas:
+In addition to the 33 credits in the Catholic Studies Core, students are required to earn 27 credits in the following areas.
+Courses are 8 weeks long unless otherwise noted.

 The general education credits must be at the 100 level or higher and one must have received a grade of C or higher from an accredited institution.
 Experiential credit cannot be used in place of academic credit.